 Milia are the small, firm white cysts or bumps that appear on the skin.
-They are usually around 1 to 3 mm wide and form when keratin (skin proteins) becomes trapped under the skin’s surface.
+They are usually around one to three mm wide and form when keratin (skin proteins) becomes trapped under the skin’s surface.
 They don’t respond to squeezing or exfoliation as they are covered with a thin layer of skin, making them difficult to remove without professional treatment.
 Milia typically appear around the nose, cheeks or eyes.

 How Laser Treatment Works